zazathebassist/Zaza-Blog/_posts/2018-09-11-welcome-to-jekyll.markdown

 date:   2018-09-11 02:39:53 -0700
 categories: jekyll update
 ---

+<blockquote> I am leaving this default page up, both because I really like Jekyll and want to emphasize that this blog was done in Jekyll and anyone can do it... and it serves as good documentation for me. </blockquote>

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.